Civil Affairs

 Community Protection Plans (CPP): The Community Protection Plan (CPP) is a POC tool created by Civil Affairs and managed by CLAs and LPCs.
 The CPP provides information on how the population and protection actors can address imminent protection risks in their communities.
 The CPP highlights an analysis of the context, the list of threats, the locality, vulnerable groups, incidents and authors, and the mitigating measures.

-Civil Affairs and UNDP in collaboration with the Harvard Humanitarian Initiative (HHI), several local Universities, and in coordination with the Ministry of Justice and provincial governments of North Kivu, South Kivu, and Ituri have been implementing a project on "Local perceptions on peace consolidation and stabilization in DRC".
-The project administers opinion polls aimed at capturing local perceptions on security, justice, social cohesion, as well as stabilization and peace consolidation efforts.
-Since 2014, twenty-two quarterly polls have so far been conducted on local perceptions of peacebuilding and reconstruction viewed through security and justice in these three provinces in Eastern DRC.
+The project administers opinion polls aimed at capturing local perceptions of security, justice, and social cohesion, as well as stabilization and peace consolidation efforts.
+Twenty-four quarterly polls have so far been conducted on local perceptions of peacebuilding and reconstruction viewed through security and justice in these three provinces in Eastern DRC.
 With over 300 indicators collected in each poll, the surveys provide data that facilitated the understanding of the population's needs and opinions on the stabilization and consolidation of peace and provides valuable information for planning, programming, and decision-making for national and international actors.
 In addition to regular polls, Civil Affairs facilitates a specific poll around and within MONUSCO bases to assess the engagement of MONUSCO’s military with the local population.
-Poll results and analysis are available on the peacebuildingdata.org